Licence to Assign a Lease

 The licence to assign is where the landlord and owner of the property grants permission to its tenant to sell or transfer the remaining term of the lease to another party, who will take over as the tenant.

-To avoid this money being wasted, the tenant has presumably asked the landlord for permission to assign the lease to someone who will be able to use the building.
-If the landlord agrees, the remainder of the term of the original lease would then be transferred to the new tenant.
+To avoid this money being wasted, the tenant has presumably asked the landlord for permission to assign (or transfer) the lease to someone who will be able to use the building and pay the rent.
+If the landlord agrees, the tenant would then transfer the remainder of the term of the original lease to the new tenant.
 This new tenant then becomes primarily responsible for paying the rent to the end of the term (although, with an AGA, the out-going tenant might still be responsible if the new tenant defaults).

-The landlord will want to be sure that the new tenant is able to pay the rent before he consents to the assignment, or he may require someone to act as a guarantor before agreeing to it.
+The landlord will want to be sure that the new tenant is able to pay the rent before he consents to the assignment.
+Alternatively, he may require someone to act as a guarantor before agreeing to it.

 This is different from sub-letting.
 Where a sub-lease agreement is in place the existing tenant can be held responsible for any default on the original lease, even though a new tenant is in place.
 For a sub-letting situation you would need a sub-lease agreement and a licence to sub-let which again needs to be signed by the landlord.